-Some of the most celebrated heroes of two World Wars were fighter pilots, but modern warfare doesn't include the incredible frequency of air-to-air combat experienced in the early half of the last century.
+Some of the most celebrated heroes of two World Wars were fighter pilots, but with air defense systems and missiles that can travel thousands of miles and land (generally) where they're supposed to, modern warfare doesn't include the incredible frequency of air-to-air combat experienced in the early half of the last century.
 Think about it: The Battle of Britain was a major turning point in the Second World War, and it was fought entirely in the skies.
 Stuff like that just doesn't happen anymore.

 A handful of astronauts—including Neil Armstrong and Buzz Aldrin, the first two men on the moon—were former fighter pilots, but it's not like they became famous for their dogfighting skills.